Streamline Builds with Android Manifest Placeholders

 Keep

-This policy applies to all the children which keeps all the elements as is and adds them to the parent element with the same declaration in the merged Manifest file.
-This is a relatively less used strategy as it only allows elements with multiple declarations being accepted for the same parent.
+This policy applies to all the children, keeping all the elements as is and adding them to the parent element with the same declaration in the merged Manifest file.
+This is a relatively less used strategy as it only allows elements with multiple declarations to be accepted for the same parent.

 Manifest Merge Conflicts and Resolution